Klevv Launches All New Cras C910 Lite M.2 Ssd

-HONG KONG, Sept.
-5, 2023 /PRNewswire/ -- KLEVV, an emerging memory brand introduced by Essencore today, is excited to unveil its latest M.2 Solid State Drive, the CRAS C910 Lite, packed with advanced specs
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 5 September 2023 - KLEVV, an emerging memory brand introduced by Essencore today, is excited to unveil its latest M.2 Solid State Drive, the CRAS C910 Lite, packed with advanced specs for unparalleled performance.

 As a new addition to KLEVV's M.2 SSD lineup, the all-new CRAS C910 Lite utilizes PCI Express® Gen4 x4 interface supported by NVMeTM 1.4, ensuring lightning-fast data transfer rates excellent for competitive gaming and content creation.